antarcticrainforest/seabreeze_param/_portfolio/home.md

 All subroutines make use of information from neighboring grid points.
 It is therefore important that an inter processor communication for boundary swapping (e.g swap_bounds in case of UM) is established before calling the subroutines.

+If you are considering implementing this routine take a look at the  [about](/about) section to learn more on how to contribute and improve this project.
+You are encouraged to get in touch via [GitHub](https://github.com/antarcticrainforest/seabreeze_param).
+Bugs should be reported either on the GitHub [issues](https://github.com/antarcticrainforest/seabreeze_param/issues) pages or by sending an [email](mailto:martin.bergemann@monash.edu) to the author of this page.